-Grace Hatton studied for a Diploma in Tropical Medicine & Hygiene and now works as a Clinical Research Fellow and Clinical Entrepreneur at NHS England.
-She is the only MHS medical employee to be shortlisted for the incredible Tech Women 100 by JPMorgan Chase & Co.
-We asked her about her experiences at LSHTM and her achievements.
+Grace Hatton studied Diploma in Tropical Medicine & Hygiene (DTMH) at LSHTM, and now works as a Clinical Research Fellow and Clinical Entrepreneur at NHS England.
+She is the only NHS medical employee to be shortlisted for the incredible Tech Women 100 by JPMorgan Chase & Co.
+We asked her about her experiences at LSHTM and her achievements since leaving.

 Why did you decide to study at LSHTM?

 It came recommended to me from several sources (journal articles, former students and clinicians I have worked with), and I was already aware of the international reputation of the DTMH course before I had applied.
 I knew that I wanted to take time out of my training within the NHS, and thought it would be a perfectly-timed opportunity to return to studying.

 Were the relationships you formed at LSHTM useful – in what way?